-If a CFL breaks, follow the guidance outlined on the ENERGY STAR website
+If a CFL breaks, follow the cleanup procedures outlined on the ENERGY STAR website